Laurel-Jasper/Laurel-Jasper/README.md

 Heyo!
-Jasper, I'm a retired pro-gamer and ran my own business for more then 11 years!
+My name is Jasper or Xeno, I'm a retired pro-gamer and ran my own business for more then 11 years!

 Sadly I had to stop both of those and now I am focusing on a new passion, programming and software engineering!